TalkBank/batchalign/README.txt

-batchalign is a Python script that uses the Penn Phonetics Forced Aligner and the Unix version of CLAN to batch-align data in TalkBank.
+batchalign is a Python script that uses the Montreal Forced Aligner OR Penn Phonetics Forced Aligner and the Unix version of CLAN to batch-align data in TalkBank.

 === Software Installation ===

-  == HTK ==
+  == For P2FA: Download HTK ==

   Download HTK
   (https://htk.eng.cam.ac.uk/ftp/software/HTK-3.5.beta-2.tar.gz).